How to Edit Videos in the Vocal Video Editor

-This guide shows you how to use the Vocal Video Editor to customize, publish and share your video testimonials.
+This guide shows you how to use the Vocal Video Editor to customize, publish and share your video testimonials or audiograms.
 Once your subject has responded, we'll send you an email, and their video will automatically go into your Vocal Video account.

-2. Select the response in Draft Videos to get started.
+1. Select the response in Videos to get started.
 We recommend watching the preview.
-Vocal Video has automatically added the attribution (name and title), subtitles, music, and some animations.
+Vocal Video has automatically added text slides, logo scenes, attribution (name and title), subtitles, music, and some animations.

-3. Select Format.
+4. Select Format.
 You can choose from square, portrait, or landscape depending on your video needs such as sharing on social media or on your website.
+Duplicating your video will allow you to have multiple versions of the same video to post on different platforms.
+You can opt to have your video Fill the Entire Frame or Shrink to Fit.
+Note: More info about what that looks like.

-4. Select Colors.
+5. Select Colors.
 These will be all automatically set from what you have in your account settings, but you can customize your videos one by one.
 The color of logo scenes, text scenes, video scenes, and thumbnail can all be adjusted here.
+Note: More info about setting account-level colors in your Brand Kit.

-6. Select Subtitles.
+7. Select Subtitles.
 Vocal Video has automatically generated subtitles for your video.
 You can make any changes to the text.
 Select Visibility and turn off the Show Subtitles option if you don’t want subtitles in your video.
+Note: More info about subtitles and transcriptions.

-8. Select Thumbnail.
+9. Select Thumbnail.
 You can update the thumbnail for your video by selecting a video frame from the scenes that Vocal Video has provided.
 Or you can Upload a Custom Image.
 Change the alignment of your clip in the frame if another view looks best.
-And lastly, you can adjust Filter until you are satisfied with the video.
+You can also adjust Filter until you are satisfied with the video.
+Note: More info about customizing video thumbnails.

 - When you select a scene, you will see an option to Trim Scene.
 This can be really helpful in paring down your videos to a digestible format for your audience.
 The subtitles will show up, making trimming much easier from the beginning and end.